npm/arborist/test/fixtures/README.md

 node test/fixtures/index.js cleanup
 ```

+To add symlinks, put them on the list in `test/fixtures/index.js` rather
+than creating them manually, as there are some platform-specific issues
+that cause test failures on Windows otherwise.

 ## Reify Test Case Fixtures

 Since `Arborist.reify()` writes to the file system, it would not do to have